OAAX-standard/deepx-acceleration/runtime-library/README.md

 ---
 ## Overview

-The Runtime Library is a C++ library that provides the core functionality for:
+The Runtime Library is a C++ library built on top of DX-RT, providing core functionalities such as:
-- Loading DXNN models (converted from ONNX using the DeepX compiler)
+- Loading DXNN models
 - Managing input/output tensors for inference
 - Executing model inference on DeepX NPU